flipcoder/textbeat/README.md

 Notice the bottom line has an extra apostrophe character (').
 This plays the note in the next octave For an octave below, use a comma (,).

+Repeat these for additional octaves (,,, for 3 down, '' for 2 up, etc).

-You can use a number value instead to make the octave changes persistent (,2).
+To make octave changes persist, use a number for the octave count instead of repeating (,2).

 ## Holding Muting